 Network connectivity must also be monitored to ensure your VMs are performing as desired.
 Over-utilization of network bandwidth or excessive traffic on a single network interface card can severely impact the performance of all VMs.
-A VMware monitor ensures all your virtual devices are connected to the network and are utilizing the appropriate bandwidth.
+This is where VMware network monitoring is crucial.
+A VMware monitoring tool ensures all your virtual devices are connected to the network and are utilizing the appropriate bandwidth.

 4. VM sprawl